 Average energy consumption of refrigerated display cabinets sold in New Zealand

-Energy consumption: measure of energy use to cool expressed either in absolute terms per day, or per m2 per day.
+Energy consumption: measure of energy use to cool expressed either in absolute terms per day.

 Sales weighted: weighted average of the units' energy consumption.
 This average is weighted proportionally to the sales of units.

 Integrated: with the condensing unit right in the box itself.

 Remote: with the condensing unit (made off of the compressor and evaporator) living outside of the refrigerator itself.

 The average is sales-weighted, which means it depends on the energy efficiency of units that were actually sold.

 Energy Savings Under The E3 Programme: Refrigerated display cabinets 2019

 How to find the data

 At URL provided, select the 'Refrigerated display cabinets' Excel file.

 From the dataset Energy Savings Under The E3 Programme: Refrigerated display cabinets 2019, this data was extracted: